 The survey results also shows that the NEET rate among youth (16-30 years) was 34.5 percent in November 2022(Q4) with higher rate among females (38.0 percent) than among males (31.0 percent).
 As regard to the area of residence, the higher rate was observed higher in rural areas (35.8 percent) than in urban areas (29.6 percent).
-The comparison of the current NEET rate with the results of the previous quarter shows that the NEET rate decreased by 3.2 percentage points at national level, by 2.5 percentage points among youth population living in rural and by 7.0 percentage points among population living in urban areas of Rwanda.
-It decreased by 4.0 percentage points among females and by 2.4 percentage points among males.
+The comparison of the current NEET rate with the results of the previous quarter shows that the NEET rate decreased by 3.2 percentage points at national level, by 2.5 percentage points among youth population living in rural and by 7.0 percentage points among females among females and by 2.4 percentage points among males.